Types of Alimony

 Although they are distinct in purpose, these four types of alimony are not mutually exclusive.
 In other words, depending on the circumstances, a court can award more than one type of alimony.

 It is also useful to know that there are no formulas that dictate specifically when each type of alimony is appropriate, or the amount, duration, and structure of payments.
-Instead, while courts must consider a number of statutory factors in making alimony determinations, courts have a significant amount of discretion within those parameters.Explore Your Options with an Alimony Lawyer in Bergen County
+Instead, while courts must consider a number of statutory factors in making alimony determinations, courts have a significant amount of discretion within those parameters.Explore Your Options With an Alimony Lawyer in Bergen County

 The application of New Jersey laws on alimony can be unpredictable.
 To enlist an experienced family law lawyer to advise you regarding your own unique situation, contact Bergen County alimony attorney Brian D. Iton.
-You can call us at (201) 731-3086 or toll-free at (844) 431-3380, or you can use our online form to set up a free consultation.
+You can call us toll-free at (844) 431-3380, or you can use our online form to set up a free consultation.
 Brian D. Iton proudly represents people in Hackensack, Paterson, Jersey City, Newark, and other cities throughout Bergen, Passaic, Hudson, and Essex Counties.